yanicells/yanicells/README.md

 # Currently Learning
 - The meaning of Life
 - The most efficient path to Gate 2.5 from anywhere in campus
-- Optimizing your circadian rhythm for peak performance
+- Optimizing my circadian rhythm for peak performance
 - Implementing strategic fiscal responsibility protocols
 - Amplifying enterprise-scale auditory engagement metrics to drive user-centric ROI
 - Analytical analysis